When Martha Kockedhia Dut speaks, she does so with a calm strength that hides the storms she has survived.

 But Kakuma gave her something she had not had in years: school.

 All of this time she had stayed with a kind guardian who treated her with dignity — a rare blessing in her turbulent childhood.
-By 2019, she completed Class 8.
+By 18, she completed primary education.
 But after that achievement, barriers rose again.
 Her uncle encouraged the girls to return to South Sudan for further studies.
 They did — only to be moved back and forth between Juba, Nairobi, and finally Rumbek, following their uncle’s marital conflicts and job struggles.

 Sometimes she studied.
 Sometimes she stayed home for an entire year.
 Education was cruelly just beyond her grasp.